-Regulatory B cells in transplantation: Roadmaps to clinic.
+Regulatory B cells in transplantation: roadmaps to clinic.

 Beckett J., Hester J., Issa F., Shankar S.

 Over the last two decades, an additional and important role for B cells has been established in immune regulation.
-Pre-clinical studies demonstrate that regulatory B cells (Breg) can prolong allograft survival in animal models and induce regulatory T cells.
-Operationally tolerant human kidney transplant recipients demonstrate B-cell associated gene signatures of immune tolerance, and novel therapeutic agents can induce Bregs in Phase I clinical trials in transplantation.
-Our rapidly expanding appreciation of this novel B cell subtype has made the road to clinical application a reality.
+Preclinical studies demonstrate that regulatory B cells (Breg) can prolong allograft survival in animal models and induce regulatory T cells.
+Operationally tolerant human kidney transplant recipients demonstrate B-cell-associated gene signatures of immune tolerance, and novel therapeutic agents can induce Bregs in phase I clinical trials in transplantation.
+Our rapidly expanding appreciation of this novel B-cell subtype has made the road to clinical application a reality.
 Here, we outline several translational pathways by which Bregs could soon be introduced to the transplant clinic.